mdn/content/files/en-us/web/html/element/input/datetime-local/index.md

 ## Value

 A string representing the value of the date entered into the input.
-The format of the date and time value used by this input type is described in {{SectionOnPage("/en-US/docs/Web/HTML/Date_and_time_formats", "Local date and time strings")}}.
+The format of the date and time value used by this input type is described in [Local date and time strings](/en-US/docs/Web/HTML/Date_and_time_formats#local_date_and_time_strings).

 You can set a default value for the input by including a date and time inside the {{htmlattrxref("value", "input")}} attribute, like so: